Get started

 - 30 or 60 frames per second both work.
 30 fps uploads faster, so we'd start there unless you have a reason to film higher.

 - Record the match in one take.
-Don't cut, trim, or stitch clips together — one continuous video is best.
+Don't cut, trim, or stitch clips together.
+One continuous video is best.

 - Keep both players in the frame at least 90% of the time.
 We need to see the players to track the rallies.